ansible-collections/ibm_zos_cics/Architecture.md

 ### Provisioning Modules

-- MVSExecutionException wraps z/OS utility failures
+- `MVSExecutionException` wraps z/OS utility failures, carrying the full `executions` list at the point of failure
-- Return codes from utilities are checked
+- Return codes from subprocess invocations are checked; non-zero RC raises an exception
-- Execution history is preserved for debugging
+- Execution history is preserved in the module return value for debugging
-- Data set state is validated before operations
+- Data set state is validated before and after operations via LISTDS
+- `_cleanup_temp_items()` ensures temporary datasets and Unix files created during command construction are always removed, even on failure

 ## Security Considerations